owncloud/web/docs/development/repo-structure.md

 The ownCloud Design System is a standalone project, but to make development easier we have the code in our mono repo.
 We're planning to publish it on npmjs.com as [@ownclouders/design-system](https://www.npmjs.com/package/@ownclouders/design-system) as soon as possible.
-Since it's bundled with ownCloud Web you should not bundle it with your app or extension.
+Since it's bundled with ownCloud Web, you should not bundle it with your app or extension.

 ### web-client